Skip to content

 Supplement Certification Programs: How They Work, What They Prove, and How to Verify

-Last verified: March 31, 2026 | Next review: September 30, 2026
+Last reviewed: March 31, 2026 | Next review: September 30, 2026

-By Greg Huang, 16 years in the dietary supplement industry
+By Greg Huang, founder since 2009 in the dietary supplement and nutrition industry

 This guide covers three things: which certification fits your sales channel, how each program actually works, and how to verify a certification claim using public databases.
 For a side-by-side factual comparison, see our certification comparison tables.
 For cost breakdowns and prioritization by brand stage, see our choosing certifications guide.